 For a couple of days I walked aimlessly through the surrounding cities, wondering what the hell I was supposed to do.
-I had so much to talk about, so many concerns to voice out loud, and nobody would want to listen to me.
+I had so much to talk about, so many concerns to voice out loud, but nobody would want to listen to me.
 For now, while my beloved Alazne is at work, I have decided to travel around.
 If I spot some living person getting into a taxi, I sneak in, no matter where the passenger was headed.
-And I also get into trains with the purpose of stopping at specific cities.
-I’ve come to appreciate walking around Donostia again, which was the main reason why I chose to settle in this area after I visited every country in Europe during the previous decade.
+And I also board trains with the purpose of stopping at specific cities.
+I’ve come to appreciate rambling around Donostia again, which was the main reason why I chose to settle in this area after I visited every country in Europe during the previous decade.
 But even returning to some of my old habits isn’t erasing my anxiety.
-I had allowed myself to rely on someone, and now he’s gone and I am alone.
+I had allowed myself to rely on someone.
+Now he’s gone, and I am alone.

-Travelling around was so cool during my first years as a ghost.
-I believed that dying had been a blessing.
+I used to believe that dying had been a blessing.
 I was discovering places that I could never find the time, resources and strength to visit back when I was alive, because I would need the money to support myself, temporary homes to crash at, and I had to fear that someone would assault me, rape me, kill me.
-My then seemingly endless curiosity led me farther than I would have ever thought possible for me.
-But eventually the sights grew similar, and the feeling of disconnect crept into me.
+As a newbie ghost, my then seemingly endless curiosity led me farther than I would have ever thought possible for me.
+But eventually the sights grew similar, and a feeling of disconnect crept into me.
 I was traversing a dead world, series of memories unrelated to me, because I could never influence them nor make myself noticed in any significant way.
 I got to learn about and even care about some breathing people, but there’s a limit to how many human stories you can witness before they become stale.

 Back then I was what others call a newbie ghost.
 Through dying, I had been transported into a parallel world full of possibilities.
 I couldn’t understand how virtually every other ghost I came across pitied me, or didn’t want to give me the time of the day.
 I felt like a teenager all over again, failing to get why all the adults replied with varieties of ‘you’ll understand when you are older’.
 But now I get it, for sure.
 It’s all the same, you do little else than pile up regrets and disappointments, and you end up isolating yourself to avoid losing your mind entirely.
 Who knows for how long we will remain damned, and an insane ghost is a sorry, embarrassing sight.

-Even now, sitting on the edge of a roof with a panorama of nighttime Donostia, it feels like a faded picture from another era, and I have to supress the urges to try to scratch people and throw objects, which I have never managed to do, because merely pushing a vase off a table at least would confirm that you retain some power in this world.
+Even now, sitting on the edge of a roof with a panorama of nighttime Donostia, it feels like a faded picture from another era.
+I have to suppress the urges to try to scratch people and throw objects, which I have never managed to do, because pushing a vase off a table at least would confirm that I retain some power in this world.

-And losing myself in the streets, often less than a meter away from people if I can’t avoid them, doesn’t improve anything.
-It’s just gray, washed out shit everywhere.
-Those breathing, decaying people cannot see me, cannot hear me.
+Losing myself in the streets, often less than a meter away from people if I can’t avoid them, doesn’t improve anything.
+It’s just gray, washed out shit everywhere, and those breathing, decaying people cannot see me, cannot hear me.
 It gets so tiresome.
-No wonder some ghosts just retreat to some abandoned place and become recluses.
-Might as well waste the afterlife in some decaying ruin, because nothing holds any meaning.
-You can’t form any ties to the world you came from, and other ghosts are unreliable.
+No wonder some ghosts just retreat to some abandoned refuge and become recluses.
+May as well waste the afterlife in some decaying ruin, because nothing holds any meaning.
+You can’t form any ties to the world from which you came, and other ghosts are unreliable.
 Even worse, once you are dead you can’t force yourself to die again.

 How could I have been so stupid as to let myself rely on someone else?
-I always told myself that I just interacted with others because I needed to kill time.
+I always told myself that I just interacted with other ghosts because I needed to kill time.
 But I have never learned my lesson.
 Although I have lost others along the way, I ended up falling for it again.
 I find myself needing to share some opinion or realization, and I wish for someone to look back at me and acknowledge that I still exist.
-Still, I’m bound to lose everyone in the end.
-I’m not even angry about it, it’s just the way things are.
-But fuck, what is there to do in this empty plane when you can’t connect with anyone who matters, and you are damned to witness the world passing you by?

 And there’s Alazne.
-I fell in love with someone who is oblivious to my very existence.
+I fell in love with someone who is oblivious to my existence.
 How could I recognize that it’s indeed love?
 I never felt it back when I was alive.
 Maybe I’m just obsessed.
 But no matter how I refer to this need, the fact is that I have to return to her place over and over so I can be around her, watch her, listen to her.
-She’s all I can think about when I stop pitying myself, and being around her isn’t enough.
-I need to have her all to myself.
-I can feel my obsession growing each time I visit her apartment, and it’s only a matter of time before I completely crack, especially since the more time passes the lonelier I am.
+When I stop pitying myself, she’s all I can think about.
+I can feel my obsession growing whenever I visit her apartment.
+It’s only a matter of time before I completely crack, especially because the more time passes the lonelier I am.

 Still, knowing won’t stop me.
 If on one side I can only look forward to roaming through a wasteland until the end of time, and on the other I can satisfy my needs by stalking my miserable woman, I’m choosing the option that will make me feel better.
 After all, nobody can judge me any longer.

 As I roam around I find myself looking out for other ghosts.
-I can’t deny to myself that I want some company, that of any shadow who might want to look back at me.
-There’s the usual groups of ghosts who follow each other even though they don’t seem like they have enough to say; still, getting separated could mean losing them for a long time.
+I can’t deny to myself that I want some company, of any shadow who might want to look back at me.
+There’s the usual groups of ghosts who follow each other even though they don’t have enough to say; still, getting separated could mean losing their pals for a long time.
 Ghost children enjoy their time in the playgrounds, crashing birthday parties, trying to appear in group photos.
 Some of the naturally talented ghost kids befriend toddlers or even older children, until those breathing kids lose the ability to peer into their beyond.
-Personally I don’t know why go through the pain of befriending one of the living, when they will inevitably forget you.
+Personally I don’t know why anyone would go through the pain of befriending one of the living, if they will inevitably forget you.
 Adult ghosts enjoy joining reunions and convince themselves that they are involved in these strangers’ lives.
 And there are the saddest ghosts, those who sit on empty stools at bars, or on empty benches at parks, and gaze longingly at the young couples.

 She offers me a vacant stare.
-I sit down next to her, trying not to pay attention to the awful smell of the room, or the fact that the walls are covered in writings and drawings by drunken patrons.
-She is silent.
+I sit down next to her as I try not to pay attention to the awful smell of the room, or the fact that the walls are covered in writings and drawings by drunken patrons.
+The ghost woman is silent.

 “So… What’s a girl like you doing in a place like this?”
 I ask nervously.

 She doesn’t answer.
 Instead, she looks down and opens her right hand, revealing a small bottle of pills.
 Likely she had been holding it the day of her death.
-I never quite understood how, for example, some clothes ended up dying along with us, so we are spared the embarrassment of spending an eternity naked.
-But I regret not having been a Pharaoh.
-Maybe I would have gotten to ride through the afterlife in a chariot.
+I never understood how, for example, some clothes ended up dying along with us, so we are spared the embarrassment of spending an eternity naked.
+I wish I had been a Pharaoh.
+Maybe I would be riding through the afterlife in a chariot.

 “I’m having a rough night,” I continue.
 “The usual for all of us, huh?
 And I thought it would be nice to have a chat.”

-She still doesn’t speak, but rather attempts to drop the contents of the bottle of pills in her ghostly mouth.
+She attempts to drop the contents of the bottle of pills in her ghostly mouth.

-“Hey, those are prescription,” I say raising my voice in protest to stop her from swallowing the pills.
+“Hey, those are prescription,” I raise my voice in protest to stop her from swallowing the pills.

 I reach for the bottle.
 She makes no effort to prevent me from taking it, likely because it’s now empty, and in the process I feel her cold skin.
 Her body seems so fragile and small.